mangelesg/USA_elections/README.md

 2. Changes in political party dominance by state are due more to changes in party mentality than to shifts in voter sentiment.
 For example, a state that was historically conservative shifted from Democrat to Republican after 1950, as the Democratic Party became more liberal while the Republican Party became more conservative.

 3. However, examining election results alone is not sufficient to determine the conservative/liberal political dominance of the country.
-We need additional data on how the political views of each party have evolved over time.
+We need additional data on how the political views of each party have evolved over time..